ShieldEdu/G4-finalproject/README.md

 **🎯Objective:** Introduce and discuss new vocabulary from the story.

-**Activity:** Use the Gradio Wordcloud App to create a word cloud highlighting frequent words from the text.
+**📱Activity:** Use the Gradio Wordcloud App to create a word cloud highlighting frequent words from the text.

 **👨‍🏫Teacher's Role:** Display the word cloud on a projector and discuss the highlighted words with students.
 Explain meanings, provide examples, and answer any questions.